 - Personnel Savings.
 DHS proposes to eliminate 57 positions agency-wide through attrition not layoffs.
-This action would result in a savings of \$775,000 in Fiscal 2010 and \$4.2 million in Fiscal 2011 and in the outyears. - Administrative Savings.
-DHS proposes to generate savings of \$324,000 in Fiscal 2010 and \$779,000 in Fiscal 2011 and in the outyears from administrative efficiencies agency-wide. - Reduction of Contracted Security.
+This action would result in a savings of \$4.2 million in Fiscal 2011 and in the outyears. - Administrative Savings.
+DHS proposes to generate savings of \$779,000 in Fiscal 2011 and in the outyears from administrative efficiencies agency-wide. - Reduction of Contracted Security.
 DHS proposes to eliminate 25 contracted security guard posts in adult and family shelters.
 The following chart is a breakdown of reductions by shelter.

-Number of Contracted Number of Priority 1 Incidents
+According to DHS these contracted positions will be replaced by its agency security.
+This action will result in a savings of \$861,000 in Fiscal 2011 and in the outyears.

-Name of Shelter Security Positions Eliminated Remaining DHS Peace Officers reported Last Calendar Year
+Name of Shelter Number of Contracted Security Positions Eliminated Number of Remaining DHS Peace Officers Priority 1 Incidents reported Last Calendar Year

 Auburn Family (Brooklyn) 13 30 0

 Kingsboro Shelter (Brooklyn) 4 30 0

 Greenpoint Shelter (Brooklyn) 4 N/A 0

 Linden Family Shelter (Brooklyn) 1 N/A 2

 Flatlands Shelter (Brooklyn) 1 N/A 6

 Jamaica Armory Shelter (Queens) 1 N/A 7

 Willow Avenue Shelter (Bronx) 1 N/A 2

 TOTAL 25 N/A 17

-^{}Priority 1 incidents are the most serious and urgent and require police involvement.
+Priority 1 incidents are the most serious and urgent and require police involvement.